 Nobody is sure who developed it.
 The origins of foosball are a bit murky.
 Some sources believe that it started as a parlour game in the 1880s or 1890s, possibly in different parts of Europe at the same time.

 The only thing we can say for sure is that Englishman Harold Searles Thornton has the earliest-known patent from 1923, which looks and functions just like the game we know today.
+Now, these tables are not only available in other countries, but also played in small places like Punjab, Jalandhar, Chandigarh, Maharashtra, Gujarat, Haryana, and Pan India.

 For a normal beginner player, a foosball table is a foosball table.
 But, to a “fooser,” there are four distinct styles, which shows different styles of play.